 It draws on many public domain characters, including Dracula, Frankenstein, Dr. Jekyll, and more.
 But the stories therein are unique, engrossing, and macabre.
 The end result is compelling, to say the least.

-As a Showtime series, be warned that you’ll find a lot of mature content across many scenes.
-Naked cadavers and grotesque imagery are par for the course, with the occasional sex scene in episodes.
+As a Showtime series, be warned that you’ll find a lot of mature content in many scenes.
+Naked cadavers and grotesque imagery are par for the course.

-From the creator of The Walking Dead comes another horror series with much more character development than its more famous counterpart.
+From the original creator of The Walking Dead comes another horror series with much more character development than its more famous counterpart.
 It’s dark, creepy, but rooted in human relationships and community.
-All told, it’s a thrilling ride that only gets better with each episode.
+All told, it’s a thrilling ride that actually gets better with each episode.

 10. The Exorcist

 The Exorcist is a TV series based on the cult classic film of the same name.
 And while it isn’t nearly as nightmarish as the source material, it’ll leave an impact on you even after the first episode.
-It’s a lot scarier than primetime television should be, if you ask me.
+It’s much scarier than primetime television should be, so viewers better beware.

 11. Wayward Pines